linnarsson-lab/loom-viewer/README.md

 **Mac and Linux**: you can choose to install through PyPi, or build `loom-viewer` from source.

-**Windows users:** for now, the least hacky (but still hacky) option is to build from source.
+**Windows users:** for now, the only option is to build from source.
 To ease this process we suggest using [cmdr](http://cmder.net/) for a nicer terminal experience.
 You may want also to add the Anaconda installation directory to your system PATH variable, so that you can run any Python scripts by simply typing `python`.
 If you only installed Anaconda for this purpose and do not have any other Python installation you should be fine.

 ### Installing through pip